In this guide I show how to remove and replace damaged or failed LCD screen on a HP Pavilion g7 laptop.

 STEP 9.

-Remove two screws securing the screen to the right mounting bracket.
+Remove two screws from the right mounting bracket.

 STEP 10.

-Remove two screws securing the screen to the left mounting bracket.
+Remove two screws from the left mounting bracket.

 STEP 11.

-Separate the LCD screen from the display back cover and place it face down on the keyboard.
+Separate the LCD from the display back cover and place it face down on the keyboard.

 STEP 12.

-Now you can access the video cable on the back of the screen.
+Now you can access the video cable on the back.

 STEP 13.